Stocks reopen, fall 8.4% after trading halted on NYSE amid coronavirus pandemic

 After the Dow Jones Industrial Average closed in a bear market for the first time in more than a decade, President Donald Trump said late Wednesday he would restrict travel to Europe in hopes of containing the virus.
 It's the latest hit for an airline industry already battered by frightened travelers cancelling plans, and market losses accelerated around the world as Trump spoke while giving few details about a big stimulus program that could help.

-The S&P 500 dropped about 7% within the first few minutes of Thursday's trading, steep enough to trigger an automatic halt to trading on the New York Stock Exchange.
+The S&P 500 was down 7%, as of 10:15 a.m.
+Eastern time, after trading was temporarily halted following a steep drop in the first few minutes of trading.
 The index is set to join the Dow in entering a bear market after losing more than 20% from its record set last month, and one of the greatest eras in Wall Street's history is crumbling.
+The Dow was off about 1,800 points, or close to 8%.

 Not only has the degree of the market's drop in recent weeks been breathtaking, so has its speed.
 If the S&P 500 remains under 2,708.92, which looks very likely, it would be the fastest that the index has fallen from a record to a bear market since World War II, according to CFRA.